PPLAN - Preserving Powick Landscape and Nature

 • road traffic accidents on diversionary roads unable to handle the volume of traffic

-• Fire risk - there have been at least 3 fires in the UK this year involving Battery Energy Storage Systems (BESS) similar to that proposed at Monksfield Farm
+• Fire risk - there were at least 3 fires in the UK in 2025 involving Battery Energy Storage Systems (BESS) similar to that proposed at Monksfield Farm

 • BESS fires can cause thermal runaway resulting in toxic vapour clouds (which can in turn lead to life changing health conditions) and permanent contamination of land and water supplies

-• The developer is choosing to ignore fire service recommendations in its safety plans
+• The developer chose to ignore fire service recommendations in its safety plans

-• Noise - piledriving audible from several hundred metres will be going on for 12 hours per day, 7 days per week for at least a year
+• Noise - piledriving audible from several hundred metres would have gone on for 12 hours per day, 7 days per week for at least a year

 • listen here (unmute the sound in top right of the video)

-• Loss of landscape amenity - several public footpaths and viewpoints used regularly by local residents will be compromised, with 2.8m high solar panels and security fencing destroying views towards the Malvern Hills
+• Loss of landscape amenity - several public footpaths and viewpoints used regularly by local residents would have been compromised, with 2.8m high solar panels and security fencing destroying views towards the Malvern Hills

 • Impact on local wildlife including birds, bats, deer etc and the rare white-clawed crayfish

 The company behind the development is the German giant RWE.
-Despite the fluffy green image presented in it's brochures, this is the same RWE that is suing governments for losses sustained due to climate change policies, and destroys ancient forests to enable its opencast mining of brown coal.
+Despite the fluffy green image presented in it's brochures, this is the same RWE that has sued governments for losses sustained due to climate change policies, and destroys ancient forests to enable its opencast mining of brown coal.
 For further information on RWE's greenwashing credentials see click here.

 Show your support